pawanraocse/local-agent/README.md

     - **Test Generation Tool**: Generates test cases for the code.
 4. At each step, **AgentMemory (ChromaDB)** stores input/output for traceability and future retrieval (RAG).
 5. The final, comprehensive response (including code, review, refactored code, tests, and metadata) is returned to the user/client.

+## Advanced Features & Architecture

+### Agentic Memory with ChromaDB
+- Integrated persistent memory using ChromaDB (vector DB) for context-aware agent responses.
+- Memory context is retrieved and injected into agent prompts for multi-turn and context-dependent queries.
+- Memory warnings (e.g., requesting more results than exist) are handled gracefully and do not impact agent stability.

+### Tool Use & LangChain ReAct Agent
+- Uses LangChain's ReAct agent architecture for tool-based reasoning (e.g., Wikipedia search, code review).
+- Patched Wikipedia tool to always use the `lxml` parser, suppressing BeautifulSoup warnings.
+- Agent iteration and execution time limits are configurable (default: 8 iterations, 60 seconds) to balance performance and completeness.

+### Error Handling & Logging
+- Structured logging throughout all layers for traceability and debugging.
+- Robust error handling with clear, actionable error messages.
+- All API responses use DTOs for consistency and security.

+### Configuration & Telemetry
+- Model and service configuration is centralized in `app/config.py`.
+- ChromaDB telemetry is disabled by default for privacy and to avoid known errors.

+## Recent Improvements
+- Increased agent iteration and execution time limits for better tool use.
+- Patched Wikipedia tool integration for parser stability.
+- Disabled ChromaDB telemetry to prevent noisy errors.
+- Improved memory context retrieval and injection for agent queries.
+- Enhanced logging and error handling across all layers.

+## How Memory Works
+- The agent stores and retrieves query/response pairs in ChromaDB.
+- For simple queries, memory may not impact results, but for multi-turn or context-dependent queries, memory provides relevant history to the agent.

+## Production Readiness
+- Modular, testable, and clean architecture following best practices.
+- All major flows are covered by unit and integration tests (see `tests/`).
+- CI/CD ready with automated test orchestration and reporting.

 ---